-A = Per Protocol Population
+a = Per Protocol Population

-Patients in study SC-I had a mean Disease Activity Score (DAS28) at baseline of 6.6 and 6.7 on the subcutaneous and intravenous arms, respectively.
+Patients in Trial SC-I had a mean Disease Activity Score (DAS28) at baseline of 6.6 and 6.7 on the subcutaneous and intravenous arms, respectively.
 At week 24, a significant reduction in DAS28 from baseline (mean improvement) of 3.5 was observed on both treatment arms, and a comparable proportion of patients had achieved DAS28 clinical remission (DAS28 < 2.6) on the subcutaneous (38.4 %) and intravenous (36.9 %) arms.

 Radiographic response

-The radiographic response of subcutaneous administered tocilizumab was assessed in a double-blind, controlled, multi-centre study in patients with active RA (SC-II).
-Study SC-II evaluated patients with moderate to severe active RA who had an inadequate clinical response to their existing rheumatologic therapy, including one or more DMARD(s) where approximately 20 % had a history of inadequate response to at least one TNF inhibitor.
+The radiographic response of subcutaneous administered tocilizumab was assessed in a double-blind, controlled, multi-centre trial in patients with active RA (SC-II).
+Trial SC-II evaluated patients with moderate to severe active RA who had an inadequate clinical response to their existing rheumatologic therapy, including one or more DMARD(s) where approximately 20 % had a history of inadequate response to at least one TNF inhibitor.
 Patients were required to be > 18 years of age with active RA diagnosed according to ACR criteria who had at least 8 tender and 6 swollen joints at baseline.
 In SC-II, 656 patients were randomised 2:1 to tocilizumab subcutaneous 162 mg every other week or placebo, in combination with non-biologic DMARD(s).

-In study SC-II, inhibition of structural joint damage was assessed radiographically and expressed as a change from baseline in the van der Heijde modified mean total Sharp score (mTSS).
+In Trial SC-II, inhibition of structural joint damage was assessed radiographically and expressed as a change from baseline in the van der Heijde modified mean total Sharp score (mTSS).
 At week 24, inhibition of structural damage was shown, with significantly less radiographic progression in patients receiving tocilizumab subcutaneous compared to placebo (mean mTSS of 0.62 vs. 1.23, p = 0.0149 (van Elteren).
 These results are consistent with those observed in patients treated with intravenous tocilizumab.

-In study SC-II, at week 24 there was ACR 20 of 60.9 %, ACR 50 of 39.8 % and ACR 70 of 19.7 % for patients treated with tocilizumab subcutaneous every other week versus placebo ACR 20 of 31.5 %, ACR 50 of 12.3 % and ACR 70 of 5.0 %.
+In Trial SC-II, at week 24 there was ACR 20 of 60.9 %, ACR 50 of 39.8 % and ACR 70 of 19.7 % for patients treated with tocilizumab subcutaneous every other week versus placebo ACR 20 of 31.5 %, ACR 50 of 12.3 % and ACR 70 of 5.0 %.
 Patients had mean DAS28 at baseline of 6.7 on subcutaneous and 6.6 on placebo arms.
 At week 24, a significant reduction in DAS28 from baseline of 3.1 was observed on subcutaneous and 1.7 on placebo arm, and for DAS28 < 2.6, 32.0 % was observed on subcutaneous and 4.0 % on placebo arm.

 Health-related and quality of life outcomes

-In study SC-I, the mean decrease in HAQ-DI from baseline to week 24 was 0.6 on both the subcutaneous and intravenous arms.
+In Trial SC-I, the mean decrease in HAQ-DI from baseline to week 24 was 0.6 on both the subcutaneous and intravenous arms.
 The proportion of patients achieving a clinically relevant improvement in HAQ-DI at week 24 (change from baseline of ≥ 0.3 units) was also comparable on the subcutaneous (65.2 %) versus intravenous (67.4 %) arms, with a weighted difference in proportions of - 2.3 % (95 % CI - 8.1, 3.4).
 For SF-36, the mean change from baseline at week 24 in the mental component score was 6.22 for the subcutaneous arm and 6.54 for the intravenous arm, and for the physical component score was also similar with 9.49 for the subcutaneous arm and 9.65 for the intravenous arm.